Dear Ask Ayurveda,

 Changing the foods we eat will help increase the nutritional value, but in order to ensure we are absorbing these nutrients we must take steps to increase the digestive fire as well.
 Spices are a simple addition to our meals that not only increase digestion and absorption, but also will possess many other health benefits such as removing toxins, strengthening the blood, and enhancing circulation (all of which are vital for promoting a healthy menstrual cycle).

 Some great options for you at this time will be ginger, turmeric, cinnamon, nutmeg, cumin, brown mustard seed, fenugreek and ajwain.
 These are all warming spices and will help enhance the blood flow.
-You can also try our Vata Churna, Agni Churna, or our Ayurvedic Breakfast Spices which possess these qualities as well.

 5. Include Ojas-increasing foods in the daily diet.